-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No
+maintenance of boundary walls, fences and shared gable. b(i) Is there a responsibility to contribute to repair and maintenance of the roof, common No stairwell or other common areas?
 Please give details?
-N/A

-b(i)

-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No
+N/A c(i) Has there been any major repair or replacement of any part of the roof during the time you No have owned the property? d(i) Do you have the right to walk over any of your neighbours' property - for example to put out No your rubbish bin or to maintain your boundaries?
+N/A Please give details? e(i) As far as you are aware, do any of your neighbours have the right to walk over your No property, for example to put out their rubbish bin or to maintain their boundary?
 Please give details?
-N/A

-c(i)

-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No

-d(i)

-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-No

-Please give details?
-N/A

-e(i)

-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundary?
-No
+N/A f(i) As far as you are aware, is there a public right of way across your any part of your property?

-Please give details?
-N/A

-f(i)

-As far as you are aware, is there a public right of way across your any part of your property? (public right of way is a way over which the public las a right to pass, whether or not the land is privatly owned).
-No
+(public right of way is a way over which the public las a right to pass, whether or not the land No is privatly owned).

 Please give details?
 N/A